 Monthly Archives: June 2011

-This flavor summer pasta salad, featuring green and yellow summer squashes, is a good choice for a vegan/vegetarian potluck offering, but is easy enough to make as part of an everyday meal.
+This flavorful summer pasta salad, featuring zucchini and yellow summer squashes, is a good choice for a vegan/vegetarian potluck, yet easy enough to make as part of an everyday meal.
 It’s delicious with grilled vegetables and vegan burgers.